rjmac/rojoma-json/README.markdown

  * `NothingZipper`

-Each one is parameterized with the type of its "parent" zipper in the path from the root of the JSON object being traversed.
+Each one is parameterized with the type of its "parent" zipper in the path from the root of the JSON object being traversed, though this will probably change in the future as experience has shown that this is more trouble than it's worth, at least without dependent types.
 An array or object zipper may be acquired by calling `asArray` or `asObject` on a generic zipper.

 Each of the first five allows you to move `up`, to the `top` of the object, or find the object `here` or `replace` it.
 In addition, the